 - Capturing a true and accurate representation of the web content so that when saving or printing, it looks exactly like it appears online.

-If an attorney is not able to follow these best practices, it’s better to work with a web collection service designed for legal that would be able to properly assist and collect specified web content during discovery or litigation.
+The easiest way to do this is to use legal-grade software that includes metadata on captures and removes you from the chain of custody, or to work with a web collection service designed for legal that would be able to properly collect specified web content during discovery or litigation.

-- An attorney has ethical responsibilities when searching on social media platforms and collecting content to be used as evidence.
-For instance, it’s unethical to attempt to gain access to private content or a private Facebook account in a deceitful manner (e.g. “friending” someone to gain access to non-public content), or advise a client to change their social media content so as to tamper with evidence.
-Even failing to stay up to date on current technology platforms can cause ethical issues for attorneys when advising clients.
-Read more about social media ethics >
+When trying to capture social media evidence, make sure you don’t violate any ethical standards in the process.
+For instance, it’s unethical to attempt to gain access to private content or a private Facebook account in a deceitful manner, such as “friending” someone to gain access to non-public content, or for an attorney to advise a client to change their social media content so as to tamper with evidence.

 About Page Vault